honsa/anki-overdrive-goes-iot/README.md

 The library used for reading gamepad inputs ([joystick++](https://github.com/drewnoakes/joystick)) also requires a UNIX system.
 The sample application, Anki Overdrive goes IoT, establishes connection to up to four cars and enables the user to control them via gamepads.
 It further establishes connection to a MQTT broker to send status updates or receive commands from the cloud.

+> Note: The maximum number of cars is configurable in `src/headers/drivemode.h` via `numberOfRacecars`.

 ## Prerequisites

 ### Qt 5.7 (or newer)